 First Battle of Cold Harbor, or Gaines’ Mill

 Battle of Malvern Hill

 Only 120 men answered muster after the battle

 Colonel Gayle was killed in the fighting at Turner’s Gap.
-Lt.
-Colonel Samuel B. Pickens took command and was shot through the lungs, but was brought away and recovered.
+Lieutenant Colonel Samuel B. Pickens took command and was shot through the lungs, but was brought away and recovered.
 Lt.
 Colonel Pickens was promoted to colonel.